-Recently economists from SBI found that the agricultural wages under MGNREGA are lower than the agricultural wages in some states.
+Economists from SBI found that agricultural wages under MGNREGA are lower than the agricultural wages in some states.

-Even after having legislation for enforcement in payment of this base pay to workers to ensure a standard life for them, our government lack behind in many sectors to provide these workers with adequate wages and provide them for any contingency or any basic needs.
+Even after enacting legislation for enforcement in payment of base pay to workers to ensure a standard life for them, the government is not adequately equipped to enforce the act in many sectors to ensure workers with adequate wages and provide them for any contingency or any basic needs.

-The penalty under the act is also trivial with fewer penalties; that’s why the government of India came with a new reform in this aspect and came with a code on wages, 2019.
+The penalty under the act is also trivial with fewer penalties.
+Therefore, the Government of India implemented a new reform with a code on wages, 2019.

-The code on wages, 2019 is an optimistic step for the payment of minimum wages in India by giving them statutory backing and removing confusion by focusing on this code rather than having so many labour laws to ensure the welfare of labourers.
+The code on wages, 2019, is an optimistic step for the payment of minimum wages in India by providing them statutory backing and removing confusion by focusing on this code rather than having so many labour laws to ensure the welfare of labourers.

-What is the standard working hours in a day for scheduled employment?
+What is the standard for working hours in a day for scheduled employment?

 The standard working hours for scheduled employment are 9 hours per day, including one-hour lunchtime.
 If the person exceeds the work time beyond 4 hours and less than 8 hours, the worker will receive full wages.

-Who are the persons entitled to file claims under this act?
+Who persons are entitled to file claims under this act?

 An individual employee, trade unions, or labour inspectors can file claims in the presence of authorities.